loopasam/jena-doc/README.md

     sudo ./scripts/generate-github-site.sh /home/samuel/Desktop/site

     # Then push to pages after commiting
-    git add *
+    git add -u .
     git commit -m 'commit the master'
     git push origin master
     git checkout gh-pages
-    # Then copy the saved folder into the pages
+    # Then copy the saved folder into the pages by hand
-    git add *
+    git add -u .
     git commit -m 'new version of the site' git push origin gh-pages